worldbank/data-good-review/docs/peer-review.md

 **Step 2:** Gather data from the sources specified.
 If the country you picked does not have the same open source datasets because it is a [fragile, conflict-affected or violence-affected state](https://www.worldbank.org/en/topic/fragilityconflictviolence/overview), please document this and pick another country.

 **Step 3:** Fork this repository to create your own copy.
 Use that to reuse the Data Product for the new country.

 **Step 4:** Use the code to rerun the same analysis for a different country.
 If there are any issues in this phase, please raise an issue for each of them on GitHub.

-Here are some guiding questions to check for the validity of this Data product in the context of te new country:
+Here are some guiding questions to check for the validity of this Data product in the context of the new country:

 1. Are there assumptions that should be captured if the Data Good is to be useful for the new country?